-Similar to an EKG, a Holter Monitor is used to monitor and record the electrical activity of the heart.
-However, a Holter Monitor is designed is a small portable machine to be worn for a 24-hour period while the patient goes about and records their daily activities.
-Electrodes connected to the monitor provide continuous data which will later be evaluated by a physician.
+Similar to an EKG, a Holter monitor is used to monitor and record the electrical activity of the heart.
+Unlike an EKG, a Holter is a small portable device to be worn for a 24-hour period while the patient goes about his or her daily activities.
+Electrodes connected to the monitor provide continuous data which later will be evaluated by a physician.

 An abdominal ultrasound is performed when physicians wish to examine the organs inside the abdominal cavity, including the spleen, liver, gall bladder, stomach, pancreas, large intestine, small intestine, appendix, and bladder.

 Reasons for an abdominal ultrasound at HCCH typically include abdominal pain, repeated vomiting, abnormal liver or kidney function, a swollen stomach, and can help evaluate injuries to, or diseases of, the abdominal organs.
-Frequently, appendicitis, pyloric stenosis, kidney stones or stones in the gall bladder, abdominal masses, or abdominal fluids, will require an abdominal ultrasound.
-In addition, abdominal ultrasounds can be used to guide procedures, helping to ensure accurate placement of a needle or catheter.
+Frequently, appendicitis, pyloric stenosis, kidney or gall bladder stones, abdominal masses, or abdominal fluids require an abdominal ultrasound.
+Abdominal ultrasounds can also be used to guide procedures, helping to ensure accurate placement of a needle or catheter.